FabioLusha/video-neurosymbolic/README.md

 - `mcq_zs_cot`: Multiple-choice with zero-shot chain-of-thought reasoning
 - `bias_check`: Questions without scene graphs to check model bias
 - `judge`: LLM-as-judge evaluation of previous responses

+> **Important**: When providing custom user prompts via `--usr-prompt`, ensure they follow the format and requirements of the selected `--prompt-type`.
+Each prompt type has specific formatting needs and expected input/output structures that must be respected for proper functioning.

 ### Usage Example